polyaxon/polyaxon/site/docs/intro/iterative-process/iterate-with-inline-scripts.md

 sidebar: "intro"
 ---

-Often, users want to just execute a script in their operation or to generate a file that can be used as an input for an init container or the main container, without cloning a repo.
+Sometime users may want to execute a script in their operation or to generate a file that can be used as an input for an init container or the main container without cloning a repo.

 ## Running a python script